1b3rg/hackmd_introtoMachineLearning/introtoMachineLearning.md

 Decision Tree

-capturing patterns from data is called fitting or training the model the data used to train the model is called training data
+capturing patterns from data is called fitting or training the model; the data used to train the model is called training data
+<p>&nbsp;</p>

 **Pandas**

-Pandas library - a tool used by data scientists for exploring and manipulating data, abbrev. as pd
+Pandas library - a tool used by data scientists for exploring and manipulating data, abbreviated as pd

 DataFrame - holds the type of data you might think of as a table